andrasq/node-qnit/Readme.md

 ## Mocha Unit Tests

-NOTE: Mocha unit tests are not supported yet.

 Mocha installs global functions `describe`, `it`, `before`, `after`, `beforeEach` and `afterEach` that build up a test structure very similar to that of nodeunit.